MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 To rekey your Azure Information Protection tenant key:

 - **If your tenant key is managed by Microsoft**: Run the PowerShell cmdlet [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) and specify the key identifier for the key that was automatically created for your tenant.
 You can identify the value to specify by running the [Get-AadrmKeys](/powershell/module/aadrm/get-aadrmkeys) cmdlet.
-When you run this cmdlet, sort the output so that the key that was automatically created for your tenant is listed first:
+The key that was automatically created for your tenant has the oldest creation date, so you can identify it by using the following command:

     	(Get-AadrmKeys) | Sort-Object CreationTime | Select-Object -First 1